MicroGridsPy/MicroGridsPy/README.md

 "A two-stage linear programming optimization framework for isolated hybrid microgrids in a rural context: the case study of the “El Espino” community."

-This repository is diveded in two sections:
+This repository is divided in two sections:
 	Scenario Creation
-	Optimal sizing and mispatch (Micro-Grids)
+	Optimal sizing and Dispatch (Micro-Grids)

 In the folder Scenario Creation you can find the following information: